The Fall Recruiting Season

 - Create a display area in the lunch room.
 Your display may include pinewood derby cars, rain gutter boats, a scrapbook of activities, or a photo presentation on a lap top or tablet.

 - Have something fun to give the kids at lunch time to take home that includes the recruitment night information and the name and number of the membership chair.
 Our Council does provide Boys Life mini-magazines, stickers, and flyers to hand out.

 No lunch time access?
 Work with the school to determine how you can best work with them to get stickers and/or fliers to each family.
-Perhaps you can sticker the boys as they leave school for the day while boarding the bus or greeting their parents as they pick up their boys.
+Perhaps you can sticker the youth as they leave school for the day while boarding the bus or greeting their parents as they pick up their kids.
 You may be asked to participate in the “back to school” function when the kids meet their new teachers.
 Curriculum night is also an opportunity to distribute information about Cub Scouts.

 - Encourage current Cub Scouts to wear their uniforms or Pack T-shirts to school on recruitment day.

 - Do not limit recruiting to any specific grade level, recruit from K to 4th grade.
-Even if your pack does not have a den for a grade that a boy may be interested in, have them come to Join Night.
+Even if your pack does not have a den for a grade that a child may be interested in, have them come to Join Night.
 Contact your District Executive to find a pack with a den that they can join.

 - Contact the recruiter for the Girl Scouts and try to set something up at lunch time for the same day.

 - With the school's permission, post signs around the school listing the time, date and location of your Registration Night.